 With that said, this price will vary based on your insurance.
 If you have dental insurance, these treatments are often covered because they are considered preventative treatments to reduce your risk of developing cavities and other dental abnormalities.

-However, just because you don’t have insurance doesn’t mean you need to break the bank for effective dental care.
+However, just because you don’t have insurance or your insurance won't cover a procedure doesn’t mean you need to break the bank for effective dental care.
 Flossy is a membership-based dental service that lets you pay as you go for dental care.
 That means you’re only paying for the services you receive — no membership fees or monthly premiums.

 Plus, our transparent pricing lets you know what you’ll be paying before you meet with one of your vigorously vetted dental professionals.
-We can offer dental sealants for up to 50% off the national average without insurance.
 Find a dentist near you to take your smile to the next level.

 Dental sealants claim to prevent cavities and enhance the health of your teeth.
 But is it too good to be true?
 The research trends in favor of dental sealants as an effective way to cut back on cavities.